 The GAA Board of Directors announced the awards Friday, Oct.
 13, following their annual fall meeting.
 The awards, presented since 1989, recognize alumni age 40 or younger whose achievements bring credit to UNC.
 Nicholas Black — a nonprofit entrepreneur, former U.S. Army paratrooper and 2013 MBA graduate of UNC Kenan-Flagler Business School — was the third award recipient.

-“The Hussman School family is so proud of how our school’s alumnae are rising to such national prominence, prestige and influence,” said Susan King, dean of the school.
+“The UNC Hussman family is so proud of how our school’s alumnae are rising to such national prominence, prestige and influence,” said Susan King, dean of the school.
 “They are truly igniting the public conversation and representing our school’s ethic to very broad audiences.
 I applaud the GAA for recognizing what we’ve known for years — that Brooke and Nikole are inspirational leaders serving the public’s right to know.”

 Since graduating in 2001, Baldwin has earned two Emmys and two Peabody Awards working with the CNN News team.
 She covered each of the past three U.S. presidential elections, earning one of two Peabody Awards for her team’s coverage of the 2008 election.
 Baldwin also won a Silver World Medal for Best Investigative Report at the New York Festivals International Television & Film Awards in 2012 for her first hour-long documentary, “To Catch a Killer.”